Pfc. Field McLeod Reed Jr.

 punished.
 One guard hit him with the

-handle of a pick in the back.
-Another used
+handle of a pick in the back, while another used

 his belt on Jack.
 A third guard punched

-out.
-The one permanent result of the being
+The one permanent result of the being beaten so

-loss.
-This was all done while the other
+This was all done while the other guards and

 One evening, after working Jack went to see